AkramShaik2903/To-Do-App/README.md

 ## Usage

-1. Add tasks, edit them, delete, and mark them as completed.
+1. Add tasks, delete, and mark them as completed.
 2. Persistent tasks using PostgreSQL.